 Sources and sample.
-Our empirical analysis is based on the cross-section of 17 major industrialized countries.
-After ranking these countries by GDP size, we have: the United States, Canada, France, Germany, Italy, Japan, United Kingdom, Australia, Belgium, Denmark, Netherlands, New Zealand, Norway, Portugal, Spain, Sweden, and Switzerland, respectively.
-In what follows, we refer to the group of first seven countries as G7, whereas the expanded set of countries is denoted as G17.
-We collect the national accounts, population, and CPI data from the Organization for Economic Cooperation and Development (henceforth OECD) database.
-The exchange rates, quoted as US dollar price of the foreign currency, are from the Federal Reserve Economic Database (henceforth FRED) database.
+Our empirical analysis is based on the cross section of the following 17 major industrialized countries, ranked by GDP size: the United States, Canada, France, Germany, Italy, Japan, the United Kingdom, Australia, Belgium, Denmark, the Netherlands, New Zealand, Norway, Portugal, Spain, Sweden, and Switzerland.
+In this study, we refer to the group of the first seven countries as G7 and to the expanded set of countries as G17.
+We collect the national accounts, population, and CPI data for these countries from the Organization for Economic Cooperation and Development (henceforth OECD) database.
+The exchange rates, quoted as the US dollar price of the foreign currency, are from the Federal Reserve Economic Database (henceforth FRED) database.
 The macroeconomic data are seasonally adjusted, real, and per capita.

-In order to be consistent with the endowment economy that we analyze in sections 3 and 4, we abstract from both investment and public expenditure and compute aggregate output as the sum of consumption and net exports.
-Since our model is based on a frictionless risk-sharing scheme, we follow a common practice in this literature and let our quarterly dataset range from 1971:q1 to 2013:q4, a period of substantial financial integration across all major industrialized countries (see, among others, Quinn (1997), Obstfeld (1998), Taylor (2002), and Quinn and Voth (2008)).
+To be consistent with the endowment economy that we analyze in sections 3 and 4, we abstract away from both investment and public expenditure and compute aggregate output as the sum of consumption and net exports.
+Since our model is based on a frictionless risk-sharing scheme, we follow the common practice of letting our quarterly dataset range from 1971:q1 to 2013:q4, a period of substantial financial integration across all major industrialized countries (see, among others, Quinn (1997), Obstfeld (1998), Taylor (2002), and Quinn and Voth (2008)).1

 Cross-sectional similarities and differences.
-Table 1 shows key moments of our international data.
+In table 1, we shows key moments of our international data.
 For ease of exposition, we report cross-sectionally aggregated moments, as opposed to country-level values.
-Specifically, we look at moments regarding both G7 and G17 countries.
+Specifically, we look at moments for both G7 and G17 countries.
 For G7 countries, we report the simple average of our aggregates.
 For G17 countries, we present both simple and GDP-weighted cross-sectional averages of our moments.
-In order to assess the extent of cross-country heterogeneity, for each moment we also report its $1^{st}$ and $4^{th}$ quintile in the G17 group.
+To assess the extent of cross-country heterogeneity, for each moment we also report its 1^{st} and 4^{th} quintiles in the G17 group.